 On May 2, 2006, the State Water Resources Control Board (SWRCB) adopted Order Number 2006-0003-DWQ, the Statewide General Waste Discharge Requirements for Sanitary Sewer Systems (WDRs), which requires all federal and state agencies, municipalities, counties, districts, and other public entities that own or operate a wastewater collection system greater than one mile in length to develop and implement a system specific Sewer System Management Plan (SSMP).
-The City of Madera's (City) 2009 SSMP documents how it manages its wastewater collection system.
+The City of Madera's (City) 2009 SSMP and subsequent updates document how it manages its wastewater collection system.
 Pursuant to this Order, each agency must present the Development Plan and Schedule to its governing body at a public meeting prior to certifying the document.
-The 2009 SSMP was approved by the City Council in May 2009.
+The 2009 SSMP was originally approved by the City Council in May 2009 and updated in October 2014.

-The 2009 SSMP was prepared by the City in compliance with the requirements of the WDRs, documents the City's system specific plans and programs to operate, maintain, and manage its wastewater collection system.
+The 2020 SSMP, prepared by the Akel Engineering Group and City staff in compliance with the requirements of the WDRs, documents the City's system specific plans and programs to operate, maintain, and manage its wastewater collection system.
 Goals of the SSMP include: